Amit469/Delta-demo/README.md

 # Delta-demo
-This is a demo for git and github class apna college delta batch.
+This is a demo for git &amp; github class apna college delta batch.